 When it comes to visiting the nursery for the first time, what do you look for?

-During each of your nursery visits ask yourself and the managers these questions to make sure your babies needs are fully met and to put your mind at rest.
+During each of your nursery visits ask yourself and the managers the following questions to make sure your baby’s needs are fully met and to put your mind at rest.

-Here, we’ve put together the following guide of 10 things to look for when visiting a nursery so you can be confident in making the right choice.
+Here, we’ve put together a guide of 10 things to look for when visiting a nursery so you can be confident in making the right choice.

 Does the nursery have an entry system?
 Are you expected to sign in when visiting the nursery?
 Visiting a nursery for the first time is an ideal moment to answer these questions and ease any concerns you may have.
 As your baby grows and becomes more mobile, consider how secure other indoor and outdoor areas are.

 #3 Is there a separate area within the nursery for babies?

 Having a separate room or area where your baby will be cared for means they will have a designated area to support their development and a quiet space for their naps.
 It shows that your baby will be cared for in a safe and appropriate environment with suitable equipment including cots and a separate changing area.

 Do staff have the facility to care for your baby’s individual routine?
 How will the nursery ask you for information about your baby’s routine and how will this be supported?

 #5 What is the ratio of staff to babies?